Oadegbite/Oadegbite.github.io/_posts/2017-12-16-The-Nature-Of-Code.md

 date: 2017-12-16
 ---

-<canvas data-processing-sources="/projects/TheNatureOfCode/Q7_4ToInfinity/Q7_4ToInfinity.pde"></canvas>
+<canvas data-processing-sources="/projects/TheNatureOfCode/E9_10SmartRockets/canvas.pde"></canvas>
-A project made with Chapter 7 of the amazing <a href="http://natureofcode.com/book/chapter-7-cellular-automata/">Nature Of Code Book</a>.
+A population of evolving smart rockets made with the help of Chapter 9 of the amazing <a href="http://natureofcode.com/book/chapter-9-the-evolution-of-code/">Nature Of Code Book</a>.